 As you engage in scar massage, recognizing signs of progress is essential for evaluating the effectiveness of your routine.
 Monitoring these signs can help you adjust your frequency and duration of sessions as needed.

-- Reducing redness or discoloration of the scar
+- Reduced redness or discoloration over time

 - Increased flexibility and elasticity in the skin